top of page

 Vandewalle, A. and Paprocki, M. (2024) Mythological Comedy through Incongruity in Immortals Fenyx Rising: Humor and Playfulness in Antiquity Games.
 Game Studies, 24, 4.

-Articles, blogs and podcasts about teaching and learning through videogames
+Articles, blogs and podcasts about teaching and learning through videogames and interactive texts

 Andrews, T. (2022).
 Assassin’s Creed: Odyssey: A Walk Through the Past.
 Working Classicists.